-The Office of Policy and Planning performs administrative operations associated with the planning, coordination, and implementation of ADMH initiatives with providers, consumers, federal, state, local agencies, 310 Board Plans, and community stakeholders to include the following:
+The Office of Policy and Planning manages and performs administrative Operations associated with the planning, coordination, and implementation of ADMH initiatives and serves as a liaison with providers, consumers, federal, state, local agencies, 310 Board Plans, and community stakeholders to include the following:

 Emergency Management and Disaster Response

 Emergency Management and Disaster Response promotes and supports collaborative initiatives, projects, and partnerships with community-based organizations, federal, state, and local agencies aimed at identifying disaster relief needs of individuals impacted by catastrophes as well as assisting with providing services, supports, training, and linkage to additional community resources.
 Individuals affected by disasters and are experiencing emotional distress, anxiety, or crisis are encouraged to seek immediate help with a trained crisis counselor via the Disaster Distress Helpline at 1-800-985-5990 (call or text), a 24/7, 365 days a year.

 The Office of Policy and Planning leads the development, monitoring, and revision of all ADMH Central Office policies.
 An internal Policy Review Committee representing members from each ADMH Division convenes quarterly to discuss, review, adopt, or rescind current and historical policies.

 The Office of Policy and Planning conducts review of all 310 Board Strategic Plans submitted by 310 Boards.
 Each 310 Board consists of key components representing a shared focus aligning with ADMH’s current Strategic Plan including but not limited to a description of services/populations served, agency goals/objectives, needs assessment methodology, and plan monitoring/evaluation conducted over a two-to-three-year planning cycle.
 Upon review by staff, each plan is posted to the ADMH website.